pitkajuh/libreMCM/README.md

 # libreMCM

-The goal of libreMCM (libre Multi Compartment Modelling) is to be a free (free as in freedom) software for modelling the transfer of radionuclides.
+The goal of libreMCM (libre Multi Compartment Modelling) is to be a free (free as in freedom) software for carrying out deterministic and probabilistic modelling.

 ## Quick start